shino369/flutter-background-screen-lock/README.md

 controller.didUnlock(AppScreenLockConstants.success);
 ```

-For the status here I simply set to enum of `success, cancelled, failure, logout`, pretty straightforward.
-It can be changed it to other object if you want.\
+For the status here I simply set to enum of `success, cancelled, failure, logout`, pretty straightforward.\
+It can be changed it to other object if you want.

-You can implement a more robust route guarding feature by using [GoRouter](https://pub.dev/packages/go_router) redirect feature, or simple create a wrapper function for navigator.
+You can implement a more robust route guarding feature by using [GoRouter](https://pub.dev/packages/go_router) redirect feature, or simply create a wrapper function for navigator.